Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Introduction

-In looking at robot's ``gender" specifically, user's gender might also be influenced by the materialization of ``gender" in a robot as an opportunity to escape normative understandings of gender and move beyond the symbolic representational features of gender that robots are endowed with.
-In S\o raa \cite{soraa2017mechanical}, the interweavings of robot's ``gender" and human gender are discussed in elaborate detail with regard to the feminist cyborg figuration (see \cite{haraway1990simians}) that is symbolic of this shift and merging of human and technology.
-Whereas human gender is increasingly understood as more complex, the stereotypical gendered appearance of robots might serve as a mirror and divergence from these ideas and conceptualizations of binary gender.
-In his formulation, S\o raa \cite{soraa2017mechanical} also introduces the idea of mechanical genders for robots that mirror the physical and social aspects of human gender as understood in the field of psychology (which commonly distinguishes between biological, social and psychological gender).
-Thus, the ``gender'' of a robot is partially adopted physically (i.e., through the design of mechanical genitals, breasts, etc.) and/or socially (i.e., mechanizing gendered behaviors for social purposes).
-This acknowledges the invented and mirroring effect in modeling robot ``gender" after human gender and preserves the difference between them.
-In his formulation, S\o raa \cite{soraa2017mechanical} also highlights the bidirectional nature of gendering.
-On the one side, he argues, robots cannot be ``genderless'' as roboticists' understanding and ideas about human form are inevitably influenced by a gendered perspective.
-On the other side, he explains, users also have an immediate tendency to gender robots for instance through the use of pronouns.
-It thus seems that gender is not only assigned by the designer but also by the user, in a way that might be less controllable.
+S\o raa \cite{soraa2017mechanical} introduces the idea of mechanical genders for robots, which mirror the physical and social aspects of human gender as understood in the field of psychology (which commonly distinguishes between biological, social and psychological gender).
+S\o raa's theorization acknowledges the invented and mirroring effect of modeling robot ``gender" after human gender while preserving the difference between them.
+Most importantly, S\o raa \cite{soraa2017mechanical} highlights the bidirectional nature of gendering and argues that humanoid robots cannot be ``genderless''.
+Indeed, roboticists' and users' understanding and ideas about humans as a category are inevitably influenced by a gendered perspective and likely to flow into the design or perception of humanoid robots.
+This suggests that gendering might not be an entirely controllable process.

-The need to address gender in robotics, and in particular the gendering of robots, is evident and is only at its initial stages in robotics research.
-Interdisciplinary work is still lacking in this regard, and this paper attempts an \textit{interdisciplinary analysis of robot's ``gender" that integrates the different epistemological traditions of Social Robotics and Gender Studies} to address whether imbuing robots with gender cues is a viable and ethical design direction for HRI.
+The need and interest to address gendering practices in robotics is evident.
+Interdisciplinary work is still lacking in this regard, and this review attempts an \textit{interdisciplinary overview and analysis of robot's ``gender" that integrates the different epistemological traditions of Social Robotics and Gender Studies} to address whether imbuing robots with gender cues is a viable and ethical design direction for HRI.